andyj/dash-docset-railo/README.md

 -----

 ### Bleeding edge version ###
-Or for the most recent version, download the repository and doubleclick the railo.docset.
+For the most recent version, download the repository and doubleclick the railo.docset.
+The Railo Docset should then be installed into Dash and be ready to use.
+For the most recent version [click here](https://github.com/andyj/dash-docset-railo/archive/master.zip) to download the Github repository, unzip the folder, and doubleclick the railo.docset file within.
 The Railo Docset should then be installed into Dash and be ready to use.

 ### Current version ###